hacksu/flutter-app-lesson/README.md

 This is the basic, contentless template for a Flutter app.
 Don't worry too much about the details of it, since this is the kind of boilerplate that just gets copy/pasted, but: there is an import statement, which gives us access to code from the Flutter library.
 There is a main function, which calls `runApp()` from that library and gives it the named parameter "home" with an object of the class ExampleApp as the argument.
 There is a class called ExampleApp that extends and inherits from the Flutter class StatelessWidget and has a build function, which we will add to to create our app.
 And there is a comment up at the top that turns off compiler warnings that I disagree with.

 The heart of any Flutter app is contained within its `build` functions.
 In the `build` functions, you have the ability to create and return a Widget.
 The class "Widget" is very important in Flutter.
-An object of that class is responsible for providing the content for a rectangular region of the screen.
-It either has content of its own, like an image or some text, or it has children that have content.
-A Widget that does not itself store text or an image or something like that will store other Widgets that do have that content, and will do something useful like positioning them, or adding a background or an outline to them, or only displaying them if some condition is met.
+An object of that class basically *manages* the content for a rectangular region of the screen.
+It will either display content of its own, like an image or some text, or it will have children that have content.
+A Widget that does not itself store text or an image or something like that will store other Widgets that do have that content, and will do something useful, like positioning them, or adding a background or an outline to them, or only displaying them if some condition is met.
 Or something like that.
+That's what I mean by *managing* the content in the region.
+(The region that a particular Widget "owns" on the screen is determined by where its parent Widget puts it.)

 Every app starts off with at least a couple of widgets that don't really have content of their own, but that receive children that do.
 The first thing we're going to do is create an object of the class Scaffold: